File Documents with the Administrative Judge

 Send Copies of All Documents to Opposing Party/Lawyer

-Because the opposing party/lawyer has the right to see which documents are being presented to the judge, you must send copies of all documents you file with APD to the lawyer or lawyers for the opposing party or directly to the opposing party if they do not have a lawyer.
+Because the opposing party/lawyer has the right to see any documents presented to the administrative judge, you must send copies of all documents you file with APD to the lawyer or lawyers for the opposing party or directly to the opposing party if they do not have a lawyer.

-- Any documents filed must contain a statement to show to whom the documents were sent.
-That statement should include whether the documents were sent via email or mail, to what address they were sent, and on what date they were either emailed or mailed to the opposing party/lawyer.
+- Any documents filed must contain a statement indicating that the documents were sent to all other parties.
+It is preferable that the statement include whether the documents were sent by mail, hand delivery, or email, to what address they were sent, and on what date they were sent to the opposing party/lawyer.